Dead Weather Machine: Response and public exposure

-Ambient musician Steve Roach gave DWM a favourable review, calling the album "worthy of endless loop playback".
-The album also received praise from Aural Pressure, a website specializing in dark ambient, experimental, industrial, rhythmic noise, power electronics, and neoclassical music.
+Ambient musician Steve Roach gave DWM a favorable review, calling the album "worthy of endless loop playback."
+The album also received a positive review from Aural Pressure, a website specializing in dark ambient, experimental, industrial, rhythmic noise, power electronics, and neoclassical music.

 In 2005, some of the album was broadcast on Dutch Radio 4FM, which was later known as NPS Studio 6, and is currently known as NPO Soul & Jazz.